 Expert Opinions on the Importance of Fractions

-Experts in mathematics education emphasize the importance of developing a strong foundation in fractions.
+Experts in mathematics education underline the importance of developing a strong foundation in fractions.
 They argue that fractions are not just a topic in elementary school; they are a gateway to more advanced mathematical concepts.

 Tips and Expert Advice